With extended time off work this past week, I decided to tackle my debt list, which is what I call my ever growing list of adventures to complete.

-For my trip, I chose to complete the loop counterclockwise over 3 days, starting and ending at the East Bank trailhead off Highway 20 with my 3rd and last day being a long 18 mile hike out from Devils Dome, the high point of the loop.
+For my trip, I chose to complete the loop counterclockwise over 3 days, starting and ending at the East Bank trailhead off Highway 20 with my 3rd and last day being a long 18 mile hike out from Devils Dome, the high point of the loop and former fire lookout location.
 I picked counterclockwise as I figured that gave me a favorable elevation profile for that long, last day and it also eliminated the need for a backcountry overnight permit in the North Cascades NP section.

 Most recommend hiking the loop counterclockwise, though it can easily be done either way.
 I’d recommend looking at the elevation profile and picking your poison.
 Do you prefer steeper descents?
 Or steeper climbs?
 Do you want to start with a long, steady climb?
 Or a shorter, steeper one?
 Either way, you won’t escape the climbing no matter which way you go.

 Some do a car shuttle between the East Bank and Canyon Creek trailheads on Highway 20 or employ an expensive Ross Lake Resort water taxi to start the loop further in and cut out the “boring parts”.
 Personally, when I commit to a backpacking loop, I commit to the entire loop.
 Sure, those alpine ridge top panoramas are fantastic, but so is beautiful green forest.